josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ~~~~

 A larger benefit of this is that if you are fitting a model on one data set and want to get predicted values on another, you could do something like
-this (this is psuedo-code, not real Stata!):
+this (this is pseudo-code, not real Stata!):

 ```
 use fitting_data